The 2023 D&D Beginner's Complete Guide to the 5e Fighter Class

 Dungeons & Dragons Fifth Edition (D&D 5e) is a popular table top role-playing game.
 TTRPGs often have physical miniatures and hand drawn battle maps or terrain pieces, but can be played online as well.
 Regardless, they largely take place in the imagination.
 Players create custom characters with unique abilities and explore a fantastical world invented by the Dungeon Master.

-What is the D&D 5e fighter?
+What is the D&D 5e Fighter Class?

-The fighter class is one of the thirteen character classes in D&D 5e, and it focuses on martial combat prowess rather than magical abilities.
+The fighter 5e class is one of the thirteen character classes in D&D 5e, and it focuses on martial combat prowess rather than magical abilities.
 Fighters can use ANY weapon... in ANY style... while wearing ANY armor... at ANY time.
-They are skilled warriors in any and every situation... they ARE fighters :)
+They are skilled warriors in any and every situation... they ARE fighters :) In other words, just like Russel Crowe in South Park, the fighter FIGHTS.

 Ok... so I've said "fighter" a lot... and to be honest I'm going to keep on saying "fighter" a lot.
 But what do I mean by "fighter"?
 Like, just a dude that swings a sword?

-Well... sorta, yeah.
-Just about every work of epic fantasy has someone who is first and foremost a fabled, magic-sword-wielding fighter.
-Aragorn from Lord of the Rings is probably the first that comes to mind, but Geralt of Rivia from The Witcher, King Arthur, and 'The Hound' from Game of Thrones are other great examples.
+Nearly every work of epic fantasy has a magic-sword-wielding DnD fighter.
+Aragon from Lord of the Rings, Geralt of Rivia from The Witcher, King Arthur, and "The Hound" from Game of Thrones are great examples.

 But each of these characters are so much more than a dude with a sword.
-Aragorn is the heir to Gondor's throne, and a leader who inspires those around him with his bravery and determination.
+Aragorn is the heir to Gondor's throne and a leader who inspires those around him with his bravery and determination.
 Geralt relies on his skills to survive, using his agility and combat prowess to overcome even the toughest opponents.
 King Arthur pulled Excalibur from the stone.
 And the Hound... well, the Hound is hella strong and grumpy... which is also helpful.

 Fighter Examples in History and Fiction